ydkmlt84/Maintainerr_docs/Tutorials/Tutorial_pg1.md

 - Rule 3 setup gains us output G and output M.
 - Rule 3 is setup with an OR operator to rule 2.
 - The output of the whole *section* would be X, G, and M.
-  - Since X was matched by rule 1 AND rule 2 but Y was only matched by rule 1, the output of rule 2 will be only X. Since G and M were matched by rule 3, and we said we want the output of the *section* to be anything that matches ==<font color=yellow>(rule 1 AND 2 ) OR rule 3</font>==... we get X, G, and M.
+  - Since X was matched by rule 1 AND rule 2 but Y was only matched by rule 1, the output of rule 2 will be only X. Since G and M were matched by rule 3, and we said we want the output of the *section* to be anything that matches <font color=yellow>(rule 1 AND 2 ) OR rule 3</font>... we get X, G, and M.